AjWhitfield/Multi-Sig-Wallet/README.md

 You can define this multisig wallet as a 1-3 wallet, 5-5 wallet, or a 25-50 wallet, it's entirely  up to you.

 # Features
-All the copayers can see the funds and transactions of the wallet Requires one or more copayers to sign a transaction to send funds from the wallet.
-This feature adds security to your funds Transaction data and log decoding, makes transactions more readable
+All the copayers can see the funds and transactions of the wallet.
+Requires one or more copayers to sign a transaction to send funds from the wallet.
+This feature adds security to your funds Transaction data and log decoding, makes transactions more readable.

 # Limitations
 Transactions to address 0 cannot be done.
-Any other transaction can be done
+Any other transaction can be done.